nushell/nushell.github.io/commands/docs/bytes_length.md

 title: bytes length
 categories: |
   bytes
-version: 0.76.0
+version: 0.77.0
 bytes: |
-  Output the length of any bytes in the pipeline
+  Output the length of any bytes in the pipeline.
 usage: |
-  Output the length of any bytes in the pipeline
+  Output the length of any bytes in the pipeline.
 ---

 # <code>{{ $frontmatter.title }}</code> for bytes